seanrouf/bbbsfvdfbmap/README.md

 The focus of the map is the deals themselves.
 This has two purposes.

-* Initally this styleization is easy to find for matches.
+* Initally this styleization makes locations easy to find for matches.
+Icons are clearly displayed and clusters are a bright yellow as per branding guidelines.
 The geolocation feature builds on this, providing locations that are nearby and easily accessable.
 * Secondarily, they act as marketing for businesses.
 We appreciate the support we get from businesses and hope to promote them as much as possible.
 Future possibilities include differing icon sizes or 'prefered locations' which contribute more towards fundraising goals.

 For the future an alternative map could be included for major donors.
 This could be included on the BBBS website and incentivize larger donations due to marketing value.